Focus stacking is a digital image processing technique which combines multiple images taken at different focus distances

-There is another alternative method that involves extending depth of field by stacking images taken at Different F-stops.
+There is another alternative method that involves extending the depth of field by stacking images taken at different F-stops.
 This is simpler than focus stacking because each image doesn’t have to be aligned in the post-processing, although it cannot extend the depth of field by as much.

 There are some tips for shooting photos for a stack processing you should consider:

 - Place your camera on your tripod, turn on live view, switch your lens to manual mode, make sure that your camera is set to manual and dial in your composition.

 - Use a remote shutter trigger to avoid any camera movement issues.

 - Consider using a precision matte focusing screen for manual focusing.